cdroescher/Movie-Trailer-Website/README.md

 ```
 python main.py
 ```
-After that you can open the url http://localhost:8000 in a web browser and add movies through the input field.
+After that you can open [http://localhost:8000](http://localhost:8000) in a web browser and add movies through the input field.